 A "de-risking" investment decision taken by the trustees of a defined benefit pension plan to match the pension benefits promised to a group of members by purchasing bulk annuity policies with an insurance company.
-If the policies are held in the trustees' name regular payments to the pension plan for the pension amounts covered by the bulk annuity policy, but the liability for paying the members' benefits remains with the trustees and the pension plan.
+If the policies are held in the trustees' name then it is a "buy-in"; in this scenario the insurer makes regular payments to the pension plan for the pension amounts covered by the bulk annuity policy, but the liability for paying the members' benefits remains with the trustees and the pension plan.
 Such a buy-in policy is an asset of the pension plan.
 If the policies are assigned to the individual members (effectively severing the link with the plan), then it is a "buy-out": the liability for these members' benefits is transferred from the pension plan to the insurer, and the insurer makes the annuity payments directly to the members.